smattymatty/BaseApp-Django-HTMX-Tailwind/README.md

 #### Key Benefits

-- Simple Setup: Loguru's configuration is intuitive and concise.
+- **Simple Setup**: Loguru's configuration is intuitive and concise.
-Customization: You can easily customize log formats, levels, and destinations.
+- **Customization**: You can easily customize log formats, levels, and destinations.
-- Automatic File Rotation: Log files are automatically rotated based on size or time, preventing them from growing too large.
+- **Automatic File Rotation**: Log files are automatically rotated based on size or time, preventing them from growing too large.
-- Filtering: You can filter logs based on specific criteria, such as log level, module name, or any custom attribute.
+- **Filtering**: You can filter logs based on specific criteria, such as log level, module name, or any custom attribute.
-- Context Binding: Loguru allows you to bind contextual information to your log records for better traceability.
+- **Context Binding**: Loguru allows you to bind contextual information to your log records for better traceability.

 #### Configuration

-The main Loguru configuration is located in the BaseApp/utils.py file.
+The main Loguru configuration is located in the `BaseApp/utils.py` file.
 It includes:

-`get_module_logger` function: This function is used to create a logger instance for a specific module.
+`get_module_logger`: This function is used to create a logger instance for a specific module.
 `from .constants import LOG_FORMAT`: The log format includes the timestamp, log level, module name, and the log message.
-This lies in the BaseApp/constants.py file.
+This lies in the `BaseApp/constants.py` file.
 ```python
 #constants.py
 LOG_FORMAT = "{time} -- {level} -- {function} -- line {line}\n\t {message}"